microsoft/Windows-iotcore-samples/Samples/CompanionApp/CS/README.md

     1. Select your IotCore device's access point and click the `Connect to Access Point` button
     1. Click the `Get Networks` button
     1. Select the desired network, enter the network's password, and click the `Connect` button
 1. At this point, your IotCore device should be connected to your desired WiFi network.
-If you're running into issues, you may need to delete the profiles in "Connectivity -> Network".
+If your device is not showing up, you may need to delete the profiles in "Connectivity -> Network".

 ## Additional resources
 * [Windows 10 IoT Core home page](https://developer.microsoft.com/en-us/windows/iot/)